cubicdaiya/ngx_small_light/README.md

      WEBP* WEBP      rw-   WebP Image Format (libwebp 0.5.0[0208])
 ```

-If WebP transformation with GD is available, the output of `libgd-config --libs` includes `-lvpx`.
+If WebP transformation with GD is available, the output of `gdlib-config --libs` includes `-lvpx`.

 In general, the packages of ImageMagick and GD provided from the linux distributions
 such as Ubuntu and CentOS does not embed the library for WebP transformation by default.